openmc-dev/openmc/docs/source/usersguide/beginners.rst

 Using Monte Carlo methods to determine the average behavior of various physical quantities in a nuclear reactor is quite different from other means of solving the same problem.
-The other class of methods for determining the behavior of neutrons and reactions rates in a reactor is so-called `determinstic`_ methods.
+The other class of methods for determining the behavior of neutrons and reactions rates in a reactor is so-called `deterministic`_ methods.
 In these methods, the starting point is not randomly simulating particles but rather writing an equation that describes the average behavior of the particles.
 The equation that describes the average behavior of neutrons is